hlandau/memu/README.md

 [The TODO list can be found here.](https://github.com/hlandau/memu/blob/master/emu2.cc#L56)

+The script `genundef` can be used to generate a file which pushes/pops/undefines all macros defined in the C++17 file, if you don't want these macros to pollute your project.

 If you want to use it, I'd suggest emailing me to get some pointers.
 In any case, it's licenced under GPLv3 or, at your option, any later version.